kolhesuraj/Java-SpringBoot/readme.md

 11. `@EnableTransactionManagement` - It allows in application to user`@Transactional` annotation.
 It used in main class of project.

+12. `@JsonIgnore` - It Make entity key private by securing that key from response to API.

+13. `@Transient` - The `@Transient` annotation tells serialization frameworks (like Jackson for JSON) to ignore a field when converting an object to a serialized format (e.g., JSON).

 ---

 **REST API:- Representational state transfer application programming interfaces.**